-A key challenge in planetary science more than half a century into the Space Age is to understand factors that affect how newly forming planets with the same starting materials evolve into worlds as diverse as the terrestrial planets that have been discovered thus far.
-As a particularly interesting corollary.
-What does it take to make a planet as special as Earth?
-Planets start as growing coagulations of primordial particles in a disc-shaped swarm around a formative star - the proto-Sun in the case of our solar system.
+A key challenge in planetary science half a century into the Space Age is to understand factors that affect how newly forming planets with the same starting materials evolve into worlds as diverse as the terrestrial planets.
+As a particularly interesting corollary: What does it take to make a planet as special as Earth?

+Planets start as growing coagulations of primordial particles in a disc-shaped swarm around a formative star -- the proto-Sun in the case of our solar system.
 Meteorites provide information about composition of the planet-forming raw material.
 Earth formed from the same material as its neighboring planets, but none of the planets now matches the mineral composition of those starting ingredients.
 They evolved.

-As the forming planets grew larger, they heated inside, gaining energy from pieces coming together and from natural radioactivity.
+As the forming planets grew larger, they heated inside, with energy from pieces coming together and natural radioactivity.
 Melting due to the heat enabled enough mobility for heavier ingredients to sink toward the center.
 Temperature and pressure affected the chemistry of the ingredients.
 Cooling caused some minerals to crystallize out of the melt at different temperatures than others.
-Multiple models have proposed steps that might explain how different minerals were produced and stratified as Earth's evolution proceeded.
+Multiple models have been proposed for the steps in how different minerals were produced and stratified as Earth's evolution proceeded.
 Each of these models of terrestrial planet evolution fits the evidence known from studying Earth.
-Gaining knowledge of a different case - Mars - should rule out some of the models.
+Gaining knowledge of a different case -- Mars -- should rule out some of the models.
 Achieving that will yield both a better understanding of why Earth turned out the way it did and a conceptual framework for studying rocky planets of other stars.

-Mars as a Model The most accessible test case for studying terrestrial planets is Earth.
-In the past century, research using InSight's main methods - seismology, geodesy and heat transport - has substantially rewritten humans' understanding of Earth's interior and planetary history.
-But Mars offers advantages that make it the right choice for a mission seeking to learn more about the formation and early evolution of terrestrial planets.
+Mars as a Model

+The most accessible world for studying terrestrial planets is Earth.
+In the past century, research using InSight's main methods -- seismology, geodesy and heat transport -- has substantially rewritten humans' understanding of Earth's interior and planetary history.
+But Mars offers advantages making it the right choice for a mission seeking to learn more about the formation and early evolution of terrestrial planets.